 Research has shown that your first job can affect your lifetime earnings.
-Beyond employment prospects, worse first jobs can lead to worse health outcomes, worse marriage outcomes, and higher middle-aged mortality.
+Beyond employment prospects, first jobs affect health outcomes, marriage outcomes, and middle-aged mortality.
 However, a growing body of literature show that as students leave college, they are "lost in transition," with some students inefficiently accepting low-paying jobs, and other students prolonging job search by rejecting reasonable offers.
 Ultimately, these behaviors cast doubt on the accepted assumption that students have accurate beliefs about the job market.